 What is a Non-Taxable Transaction Certificate and why would I need one?

 Non-Taxable Transaction Certificates (NTTCs) are a mechanism to help ensure that gross receipts tax (GRT) is not paid twice on the same sale.
-They are issued by buyers or lessors to sellers or lessees and the best proof a seller can have of deductible gross receipts.
+They are issued by buyers or lessors to sellers or lessees and are the best proof of a seller's deductible (exempt) gross receipts.

 There are different types of NTTCs that are used in different circumstances.
 The most common are:

 Type 2 - Sales of tangible personal property or licenses for resale or will become an ingredient in or component of a manufactured product.